Irish Belt Christy Crios

 County Monaghan is the home of ‘CHRISTY CRIOS’.
 We make them using the lovely flecked tweed wool, spun in Co.
 Donegal.
 When Liz wants a special colour for a crios she hand-dyes the natural coloured or ‘Báinín wool and we usually set up the loom to weave a batch of six per colourway.

 The Celtic Tradition of Handfasting is the practice of couples committing to each other by having their hands tied together using a crios braid, and exchanging rings and vows in a traditional non-religious ceremony.
 The term we now know as ‘tieing the knot‘ has its roots in this celtic marriage practice.

 We love to receive photographs of happy couples ‘tieing the knot’ with our CHRISTY CRIOS.
-There is so much heritage wrapped up in this knotted Irish belt, which is often framed and becomes a feature in their home.
+There is so much heritage wrapped up in this knotted Irish belt.
+Often it is framed to become a feature in the newlyweds home.